parasaurolophus/go/logging/README.md

 const (

+	// Logger.Defer() and Logger.DeferContext() will include the value returned
+	// by recover() when logging a panic.
+	RECOVERED = "recovered"

 	// Values of "stacktrace" attributes will be replaced with one-line stack
 	// traces for the function that called the given logging method.
 	STACKTRACE = "stacktrace"